Interpretable Personalized Experimentation: Introduction

 \section{Introduction}

-Unlike conventional A/B testing where individuals are randomly assigned to a treatment condition, internet companies are increasingly using heterogeneous treatment effects models (HTE) and personalized policies to decide, for each individual, the best predicted treatment \citep{garcin2013personalized, tougucc2020hybrid}.
-However, to flexibly model heterogeneity in treatment and outcome surfaces, state-of-the-art HTE models used for personalization \citep{wager2018estimation, shi2019adapting, kennedy2020optimal} frequently leverage black-box, uninterpretable base learners such as gradient boosted trees and neural networks.
-To generate a HTE prediction, some of them combine outputs from multiple models via stacking, weighting, etc. \citep{kunzel2019metalearners, nie2021quasi, montoya2021optimal}.
-Moreover, their treatment effect predictions are sometimes used as inputs to additional black-box policy learning models \citep{imai2011estimation, mcfowland2020prescriptive}.
+In conventional A/B testing, individuals are randomly assigned to treatment groups, with the goal of selecting a single best treatment (on average) for the entire population.
+Increasingly, internet companies are taking a \emph{personalized} approach, making use of heterogeneous treatment effects models (HTE) that predict individual-level treatment effects for each individual, and personalized policies that aim to deliver the best treatment to each individual \citep{garcin2013personalized, grbovic2018real}.

+Current state-of-the-art HTE models used for personalization frequently leverage black-box, un-interpretable base learners such as gradient boosted trees and neural networks \citep{wager2018estimation, kennedy2020optimal}.
+Some systems even generate HTE predictions by combining outputs from \emph{multiple} models via ensembling or meta-learning (e.g., stacking, weighting) \citep{kunzel2019metalearners, nie2021quasi, montoya2021optimal}.
+Moreover, the complete end-to-end personalization system (from individual features to treatment decisions) sometimes uses these treatment effect predictions as inputs to additional black-box policy learning models \citep{imai2011estimation}.
-There are several challenges with these approaches.
-Firstly, when there are multiple (not just binary) outcomes, the creation of a policy is no longer as trivial as assigning the treatment group that maximizes a single treatment effect.
-Secondly, as dataset size and the number of features used for HTE modeling or policy learning increases, the cost of maintaining such models in deployment increases \citep{NIPS2015_86df7dcf}.
-Finally, the black-box nature of HTE models and resulting policies makes them difficult to interpret, which can deter their uptake for critical applications.

-This paper describes methods for: (1) learning explanations of HTE models, to better understand such models; (2) generating interpretable policies that can perform on par with or even better than black-box policies.
-Our explanations and interpretable policies are constructed from if-else rules, using individual features as inputs (Figure \ref{fig:policy}).
-We demonstrate a variety of different ways to learn interpretable policies, from methods that act on HTE model predictions to methods that work on conditional average treatment effects.
-We also propose ways to ensemble multiple interpretable policies while still remaining interpretable.

-Crucially, all of our proposed methods work in the general setting of more than two treatment groups and multiple outcomes, which is needed in production environments at internet companies.
-For example, a new website feature may increase user engagement at the expense of revenue.
-We do so by leveraging techniques such as model distillation \citep{bucilua2006compression, hinton2014distilling} with multitask \citep{caruana1997multitask} and multiclass student models, and linear scalarization of multiple outcomes from the multi-objective optimization literature (\cite{gunantara2018review}).